 What does it mean to practice daily gratitude?

-It simply means you are expressing a sense of thanksgiving for a person or thing.
-Whatever you find to be thankful for during your day or at a moment.
-Such as a hot cup of coffee on a cold morning dog walk.
 Or it can be more complex or intimate.
 Perhaps something like “I’m grateful for my partner’s love and support on the days when I don’t love myself.”

 That sounds easy enough.
 But is there any real benefit to having a sense of gratitude or expressing your gratefulness?